Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-There is also the Casimir effect, in which we can detect particles popping in and out of existence from the zero-point quantum fluctuation, see <a href="https://youtu.be/e25fDVgUDmM?t=36" target="_blank"> Quantum mind zero point energy</a>, which does a good job at explaining the zero-point field energy that comprises reality.
+The zero-point quantum fluctuation may be summed together as a larger system, see <a href="https://youtu.be/e25fDVgUDmM?t=36" target="_blank">Quantum mind zero point energy</a>, which does a good job at explaining the zero-point field energy that comprises reality.

 <br /><br />

-The following explains what reality may actually be and when we understand it unified <a href="https://youtu.be/91D-g1R1gI0" target="_blank">11th dimension</a>.
+The following explains what reality may actually be and when we understand it <a href="https://youtu.be/91D-g1R1gI0" target="_blank">11th dimension</a>.

 <br /><br />

-There are fun experiments you can do by yourself, called the observer effect <a href="https://youtu.be/zfn2kFOeNKg?si=1HwA0W70RxdNyT3I" target="_blank">The observer and the observed</a>.
+There are fun experiments you can do by yourself, called the observer effect <a href="https://youtu.be/zfn2kFOeNKg" target="_blank">The observer and the observed</a>.

 <br /><br />